MikeCurleyCoosan/PFDA/README.md

 The four assignments that were completed were as follows.

 - **assignment2-weather.ipynb**
-  - Using the file given, which is stored as `weatherreadings1.csv` in the `data` folder of this repository create a nice plot of temperature over time.
+  - Using the file given, which is stored as `weatherreadings1.csv` in the `PFDA_assignments/data` folder of this repository, create a nice plot of temperature over time.
   - Use the `dryBulbTemperature_Celsius` column.

 - **assignment03-pie.ipynb**